ecoacoustics/web-components/docs-src/deployments/goshawk.md

 You can find your authentication token at the bottom left corner of ecosounds.org/my_account

 1. Go to ecosounds.org
-2. Click on "Log In"
+2. Click on "Log In" in the menu bar
 3. Log into your account using your email and password
-4. Click on your username in the top-right of the navbar
+4. Click on your username in the top-right of the menu bar
 5. In the bottom left of your profile, you should see a card called 'Authentication Token'.
 Press the eye icon, then copy the text
 6. Paste the text into this prompt and press 'Ok'
 `;